facundoolano/app-store-scraper/README.md

 - [list](#list): Retrieves a list of applications from one of the collections at iTunes.
 - [search](#search): Retrieves a list of apps that results of searching by the given term.
 - [suggest](#suggest): Given a string returns up to 50 suggestions to complete a search query term.
+- [similar](#similar): Returns the list of "customers also bought" apps shown in the app's detail page.

 ### app
 Retrieves the full detail of an application.
 Options: